readyready15728/misc/awakemud-notes.md

 Bioware Studio, Superhuman Inc. Cyberware Studio and a store where I can get a respirator should I ever need one.
 * Nicolas Lombardi in the Enigma Nightclub on the second floor of Novatech Seattle offers work.
+(Killing the lawyer's bodyguard can be rough.)
 * Angela Wright on the fifth floor of Novatech Seattle offers work (minimum reputation 500).
-* Maple Leaf Technologies on the third floor of the Renraku Arcology has decks and various other decking-related technology.
+* Maple Leaf Technologies on the first floor of the Renraku Arcology sells decks and various other decking-related technology.
-* Body + Tech on the third floor of the Renraku Arcology has various cyberware.
+* Body + Tech on the first floor of the Renraku Arcology sells various cyberware.
-* The Elevators/Payphones section of the third floor of the Renraku Arcology has a Matrix terminal.
+* The Elevators/Payphones section of the first floor of the Renraku Arcology has a Matrix terminal.
-* Quickway Chemists on the third floor of the Renraku Arcology has various medicines.
+* Quickway Chemists on the first floor of the Renraku Arcology sells various medical supplies.
-* There is a DocWagon store on the third floor of the Renraku Arcology.
+* There is a DocWagon store on the first floor of the Renraku Arcology that sells DocWagon stuff.
-* SyberSpace on the third floor of the Renraku Arcology sells various decking supplies.
+* SyberSpace on the first floor of the Renraku Arcology sells various decking supplies.
 * 'help wheresmycar'.
-* Secure-Tech on the third floor of the Renraku Arcology sells armor.
+* Secure-Tech on the first floor of the Renraku Arcology sells armor.
 * B2 of Renraku Arcology is very dangerous!
 * There is an idling bonus of 1000 yen at intervals (which apparently also applies when not idle)!
 * 'install' is also used for decks.
 * There is a post office just south of Circuit Couriers.
 * Richley Thorn at Dante's Inferno (First Hell) offers work.
+(Be very careful about geeking Juan González.)
 * There is a Matrix terminal in the start of Second Hell in Dante's Inferno.
+* There is a Matrix terminal in a booth or whatever in the Ninth Hell of Dante's Inferno.
-* Mister Johnson in Dante's Inferno (Second Hell) offers work.
+* Mister Johnson in Dante's Inferno (Second Hell) offers work (for less experiened runners).
+(And killing the Mitsuhama executive is rough.)
-* There seem to be various "vendors" in Dante's Inferno, including of software.
+* There seem to be various "vendors" in Dante's Inferno, including of software (which in turn includes evaluate utilities).
 * John Smith in Dante's Inferno (Fourth Hell) offers work.
 * A girl in line before Dante's Inferno practices Street Etiquette.
 * There is an ATM in Dante's Inferno (Ninth Hell).